ARUNAGIRINATHAN-K/Resume_Analyzer/README.md

 ## AI Resume Analyzer

-A web application that analyzes resumes by extracting keywords, matching them against a job description, and providing<br>
-a match score, missing skills, and a downloadable feedback report.
-Built with Flask, spaCy, scikit-learn, and SQLite,<br>
+>A resume analysis web application providing a match score, missing skills, and a feedback report by<br>
-it features a modern dark-themed UI for an enhanced user experience.
+ extracting keywords and comparing them to a job description.
+Built with Flask, spaCy, scikit-learn,<br> and SQLite, it offers a modern, dark-themed UI.

 **Table of Contents**